tashk85/sailor_mern_backend/README.md

 ## User Stories

+- As a startup, I want a platform where I can show regular articles related to my industry so that I can build a client base.

+- As a general user, I want to access all articles related to a particular industry without having to visit several different websites.

+**General App User**

 1. As a user, I want to sign up and create my profile on the website using my LinkedIn account.

 2. As a user, I want to sign up and create my profile on the website using my email.